 Route 66 was officially commissioned in 1926 as part of America’s first federal highway system, but the hodge-podge of routes and roads it comprised had existed long before mass-produced automobiles.
 The U.S. Congress commissioned a transcontinental railroad in 1853, which became a network of wagon trails crossing the country from east to west.
 In 1857, Lt.
 Edward Fitzgerald Beale created another route between New Mexico and California that thousands of migrants later used to travel to the Golden Coast.

-Some parts of the road follow even earlier migration routes such as the Trail of Tears, formed when 15,000-16,000 Cherokee people were forcibly removed from their homelands in the southern Appalachians in 1838.
+Some parts of the road follow even earlier routes such as the Trail of Tears, formed when 15,000-16,000 Cherokee people were forcibly removed by the federal government from their homelands in the southern Appalachians in 1838.
 An estimated 3,000-4,000 people died as a result of the experience.

 When the number of registered vehicles in the United States jumped from 450,000 in 1910 to 8 million in 1920, motorists demanded improved highways to travel across the country.
 Entrepreneur Cyrus Avery of Tulsa, Oklahoma, promoted the idea of an interregional link between Chicago and Los Angeles, where Route 66 runs today.
 The highway would be the shortest year-round route between the Midwest and the Pacific Coast, traveling through eight states: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.

 Avery had the chance to implement his plan for Route 66 after the Federal Aid Road Act, first passed in 1916, was broadened to include local, state, and national roads in the National Highway System.
 He sat on the board for the creation of the highway, and is now known as the “Father of Route 66.”